-The capital structure features two senior classes of notes: a new class A-2 note was issued, which ranks pari-passu with the existing senior class A-1 in the new capital structure.
-The senior notes are supported by the strict subordination of the new class B notes, and a subordinated loan.
-The new size of the subordinated loan provides the desired level of credit enhancement.
+The capital structure will feature two senior classes of notes: a new class A-2 note will be issued, which will rank pari-passu with the existing senior class A-1 in the new capital structure.
+The senior notes will be supported by the strict subordination of the new class B notes, and a subordinated loan.
+The new size of the subordinated loan will provide the desired level of credit enhancement.

-Proceeds from the new class A-2 and class B notes were used to purchase additional receivables and to partially amortise the old subordinated loan balance down to the new subordinated loan amount.
-The new subordinated loan was used to fund i) receivables (for an amount referred to as 'junior funding' in the structure); and ii) the cash reserve.
-The subordinated loan has been granted by RLPL, who holds the first-loss piece of the capital structure.
+Proceeds from the new class A-2 and class B notes will be used to purchase additional receivables and to partially amortise the old subordinated loan balance down to the new subordinated loan amount.
+The new subordinated loan will be used to fund i) receivables (for an amount referred to as 'junior funding' in the structure); and ii) the cash reserve.
+The subordinated loan has been granted by RLPL, who will hold the first-loss piece of the capital structure.

 The notes pay quarterly interest, referenced to 3-month WIBOR, plus a margin.
 The amortisation of the notes will not start until the end of the revolving period, which is two years after the restructuring date, or earlier if triggered by events.
 The pass-through amortisation is strictly sequential, with classes A-1 and A-2 receiving pro-rata payments in the priority of payments.
-Class B will not receive any principal until the class A notes have fully amortised.
+Class B will not receive any principal until the class A have fully amortised.